A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Introduction

-As additional contributions of this paper, we demonstrate, through simulation in Section~\ref{sec:simustud}, that SE is effective in a volatile agent network, while GE is several times more bandwidth/ [0]energy efficient than PE and the two algorithms from \cite{XiaoL05, XiaoL06} in multi-hop wireless networks.
-Finally, we state in Section~\ref{sec:conc} the conclusion of the paper and include in Appendix~\ref{sec:app} the proofs of all assertions.
-Throughout the paper, we let $\mathbb{N}$, $\mathbb{P}$, $\mathbb{S}_+^n$, and $|\cdot|$ denote, respectively, the sets of nonnegative integers, positive integers, $n\times n$ symmetric positive definite matrices over $\mathbb{R}$, and the cardinality of a set.
+As additional contributions of this paper, we demonstrate through simulation in Section~\ref{sec:simustud}, that SE is effective in a volatile agent network, while GE is several times more bandwidth/ [0]energy efficient than PE and the two algorithms from \cite{XiaoL05, XiaoL06} in multi-hop wireless networks.
+Finally, we state in Section~\ref{sec:conc} the conclusion of this paper.
+We note that this paper is an improved version of \cite{LuJ09, LuJ09b}.
+In addition, it contains in the Appendix all the proofs which are omitted in \cite{LuJ09, LuJ09b}.
+Throughout the paper, we let $\mathbb{N}$, $\mathbb{P}$, $\mathbb{S}_+^n$, and $|\cdot|$ denote, respectively, the sets of nonnegative integers, positive integers, $n\times n$ real symmetric positive definite matrices, and the cardinality of a set.